|Major Groups > Puffballs > Calostoma lutescens|

 by Michael Kuo

 This distinctive, funky fungus is fairly common in the southern Appalachians, but has been reported from Arkansas to Massachusetts.
 It looks like a little yellow globe with puckered red lips, sporting a tattered collar, held aloft by an odd pedestal of half-digested pasta.
-It's hard to imagine mistaking Calostoma lutescens for anything else, but Calostoma cinnabarinum is somewhat similar (differing in its red spore case and gelatinous sheath) and Calostoma ravenelii is very similar to the naked eye (differing in its lack of a collar and its ellipsoid, rather than round, spores).
+It's hard to imagine mistaking Calostoma lutescens for anything else, but Calostoma cinnabarinum is somewhat similar (differing in its red spore case and gelatinous sheath) and Calostoma ravenelii and Calostoma microsporum are very similar to the naked eye (differing in their lack of a collar and their ellipsoid, rather than round, spores).

 Ecology: Mycorrhizal with oaks; growing alone or gregariously; fall, or over winter in warm climates; apparently distributed from Arkansas to Massachusetts, but most common in the southern Appalachians.
-The illustrated and described collections are from Kentucky and Virginia.
+The illustrated and described collections are from Kentucky, North Carolina, and Virginia.

 Cite this page as: